-After the coronavirus shook the globe, many brands were fearful about how the outbreak would affect eCommerce.
+After the covid outbreak shook the globe, many brands were fearful about how the outbreak would affect eCommerce.
 However, eCommerce has actually come on leaps and bounds during the initial two months of worldwide lockdown, and has grown as much in 8 weeks as it has in the past decade.

 As consumer behaviour is forced to shift online, there have been many positive introductions for online retailers as the likes of Facebook, Google and Shopify roll out new features to support businesses.
-In this blog we’ll take a look at five of these new products, and the effect they could have for online sellers.
+In this blog we’ll take a look at five of these new products, and the effect they could have for online sellers during and beyond covid.

 1. Google launches free product listings

 Google recently announced that they’d be rolling out free product listings for all sellers, which would be displayed alongside paid listings within the Shopping tab.
 The free listings allow retailers – some of which may not have the budgets required to make use of Google Ads – to appear alongside larger sellers in the Shopping tab.
 It’s a great boost for smaller merchants, and should be a handy feature for larger sellers to utilise alongside their current Google Ads set up.

 DMT’s PPC Manager Lauren said: “This is a great opportunity for all retailers, whether you are currently running ads on Google or not.
 The opportunity here is additional (and free) traffic to your website – for relevant terms – at the exact moment somebody is searching for a product that you offer.
 We would 100% recommend the use of this feature and continuing to run Shopping Ads alongside to get you into those premium positions.”

 2. Facebook partners with Shopify to launch Facebook Shops